qxf2/patient-health-record-dapp/README.md

-A simple dapp example to illustrate the process of building a decentralized application
+A simple Dapp example to illustrate the process of building a decentralized application.

 ## Pre-requisites:

-Node

-React

-Truffle

-MetaMask

-Ganache
+Node, React, Truffle, MetaMask, Ganache

 ## Truffle Installation:

 In the Terminal or Command Prompt, type the following command and press Enter:

 `npm install -g truffle`

 ## Metamask Installation:

 MetaMask is a popular browser extension that allows users to interact with the Ethereum blockchain and decentralized applications (DApps) directly from their web browsers.It serves as a digital wallet and provides a user-friendly interface for managing Ethereum accounts, sending and receiving Ether (ETH), and interacting with smart contracts.